 The studios have a double-height volume surmounted by vaults with skylights placed in different corners.
 They permit natural ventilation into the studio by forcing hot air to rise due to the stack effect.
 The studio also consists of mezzanine floors where people can work in intimate spaces.

 The mosaic china tiles coving the vaults bring texture and simplicity to the facade.
 The white tiles impact the microclimate within the buildings in two ways.
 Firstly, the tiles provide the surface area to reflect the light and diffuse the intensity of light entering.
 Secondly, the white tone absorbs less heat into the building.
 The pavements and roofs make use of crushed tiles and other waste materials.
-The smooth white walls for the interiors infuse spaces and brings continuity and harmony.
+The smooth white walls for the interiors infuse spaces and bring continuity and harmony.

 Vaults And Storage Walls at Sangath